argilla-io/argilla/argilla/docs/reference/argilla-server/configuration.md

 - `ARGILLA_ELASTICSEARCH_CA_PATH`: Path to CA cert for ES host.
 For example: `/full/path/to/root-ca.pem` (Optional)

+### Redis

+Redis is used by Argilla to store information about jobs to be processed on background.
+The following environment variables are useful to config how Argilla connects to Redis:

+- `ARGILLA_REDIS_URL`: A URL string that contains the necessary information to connect to a Redis instance (Default: `redis://localhost:6379/0`).

 ### Datasets

 - `ARGILLA_LABEL_SELECTION_OPTIONS_MAX_ITEMS`: Set the number of maximum items to be allowed by label and multi label questions (Default: `500`).